Before You Refinance Your Home Loan

 REFINANCING A HOME LOAN IS NOT RIGHT FOR EVERYONE.

 If you have a prepayment penalty on your existing loan or have not been in your home long enough for the savings to outweigh the costs, refinancing may not be in your best interest.
-Also, keep in mind that if you are refinancing with a 30-year term, you are likely going to be pushing back the date that your mortgage is fully paid.
-If you’ve been in your home for a while, it may be beneficial for you to consider refinancing your 30-year mortgage to a 15-year mortgage.
+If you’ve been in your home for a while, it may be beneficial for you to consider refinancing to reduce the loan term.
 While your monthly payment may be higher, interest rates are even more attractive for shorter loans and the amount you save in overall interest payments can be substantial.

 For those who do refinance, use your monthly savings wisely.
 Because you are accustomed to paying more on a monthly basis, you should see a decrease in your monthly expenses.
 Consider using this extra money to pay down debt or build a retirement fund.